slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
+> *"Circumstances do not make the man, they reveal him."  -- Epictetus*

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.
 - grow also feels like loss